nationalarchives/front-end-development-guide/README.md

 The nature of web projects and tasks will mean that some checks are not relevant to all projects or tasks. **It is therefore the responsibility of developers to**:

-1. Identify the checks relevant to the specific development activity and ensure their development work meets all relevant checks.
+1. Identify the checks relevant to the specific development activity and **ensure their development work meets all relevant checks**.

-2. Ensure all relevant pre-release checks take place at a time that will allow for any necessary changes.
+2. Ensure all relevant **pre-release checks take place at a time that will allow for any necessary changes** before the product or service is made public.
 By following the progressive enhancement approach set out in this Development Guide, developers will have a good sense of the project 'health' at any given time, reducing the likelihood that substantial changes will be needed as development nears completion.

 A lessons learned form for each project that is to be completed during a Design Team meeting with a view to capturing insights that might benefit our approach to future projects.

 ## Conducting a peer review

-To conduct a peer review follow these steps:
+The process for conducting a peer review is separated into two distinct steps:

+### Before any code is migrated to a target platform (i.e. WordPress)

-* The peer reviewer should create a copy of the peer-review-template.md and add it to this repository with the name of the peer review being conducted.
-For example, a peer review of a meeting minutes template might be saved as meeting-minutes.md
+1 The peer reviewer should clone this repository to their development machine and create a copy of ```peer-review-template.md```.
+The copy should then be added to this repository in the relevant folder.
+For example, a peer review of a meeting minutes template conducted in 2015 would be saved as ```meeting-minutes.md``` within the ```2015``` directory.
-* The peer reviewer should then populate the created file with the peer review comments and let the developer know when you've finished.
+2 The peer reviewer should then populate the created file with the peer review comments and discuss these with the developer when completed.
-* The developer should then act on the comments and, where appropriate, provide further comments.
+3 The developer should then act on the comments and, where appropriate, provide further comments.

+### Migrating the code into WordPress

+4 Once the necessary changes have been made the code can be ported to the target platform (i.e. WordPress). **Please bear in mind that this is an excellent knowledge sharing opportunity to discuss implementation and technical design decisions with others**
+5 Having ported the code to the target platform the peer reviewer should:
+  * Perform all the **pre-release checks**
+  * Check that porting the code to a target platform hasn't compromised the code.

+**If any member of the team has concerns or suggestions about this process please raise them**.